mideind/FlutterSnowboy/README.md

 var detector = Snowboy();

 // Load model and other resources.
-// This is a moderately expensive operation. var success = detector.prepare(modelPath="/absolute/path/to/model.pmdl");
+// This is a moderately expensive operation since it involves file I/O. var success = detector.prepare(modelPath="/absolute/path/to/model.pmdl");

 // If you just want to load the default "Alexa" model: